ma4nn/fritzbox-munin-fast/README.md

 ## Purpose of this Fork

 The scripts are build upon the original [fritzbox-munin](https://github.com/Tafkas/fritzbox-munin) with the goal to make use of the modern APIs that FRITZ!OS 7 provides.

 The main differences to the original version are:
 - Compatibility with latest FRITZ!OS version using username/password authentication
-- No HTML Scraping is used
+- No HTML Scraping
 - All data is fetched either through the TR-064 interface or the JSON API
 - Contrary to the original version this fork uses multigraphs: this removes the need to query the same API endpoint multiple times, all multigraph plugins have configuration options to switch individual graphs on and off
 - Support for Smart Home devices, e.g. for measuring temperature